twcc/TWCC-Docs-en/VCS/1. User Guides/6 連線 Windows 個體：本機為 Windows.md

 {%hackmd @docsharedstyle/twccheader-en %}

-# Connect to Windows instance: localhost as Windows
+# Connect to Windows instance: local machine as Windows

-After finished [Preparation and Obtain connection information](https://man.twcc.ai/@twccdocs/vcs-guide-connect-prerequisite-en), please refer to the following method to connect to the Windows instance ( localhost as Windows).
+After finished [Preparation and Obtain connection information](https://man.twcc.ai/@twccdocs/vcs-guide-connect-prerequisite-en), please refer to the following method to connect to the Windows instance ( local machine as Windows).

 :::info
 {%hackmd @docsharedstyle/note-en %}